ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/common-terms_en.md

 then receive an item.
 A location could be a chest, an enemy drop, a shop purchase, or any other interactable that can contain items in your game.

+## Check
+A check is a common term for when you "check", or pick up, a location.
+In terms of Archipelago this is usually used for when a player goes to a location and sends its item, or "checks" the location.
+Players will often reference their now randomized locations as checks.

 ## Slot
 A slot is the player name and number assigned during generation.
-This is equal to the number of `yaml` setting files used to generate, or the number specified in the `host.yaml` in a local generation.
+The number of slots is equal to the number of players, or "worlds", created.

 ## World
 World in terms of Archipelago can mean multiple things and is used interchangeably in many situations.
-* For the sake of the backend or programming side, world is usually intended to represent the world package for a game integration.
-For example this would be the entire `worlds/factorio` directory.
 * During gameplay in multiworlds each world is a "slot" or "player."
 As Archipelago allows multiple players to connect to the same slot those players are now sharing a world and completing it cooperatively.
 For games with native cooperative play Archipelago usually fully supports this and those players would connect to each other and only one of them to the multiworld but they would still be sharing the same world.
+* For the sake of the backend, or programming side, world is usually intended to represent the world package for a game integration.
+For example this could be the entire `worlds/factorio` directory.

 ## RNG
 Acronym for "Random Number Generator."
 Archipelago uses its own custom Random object with a unique seed per generation,